Environmental Services Fee Schedule

 • To assist consumers in obtaining a better understanding of these devices, NSF provides online information in the drinking water section of its consumer Web site, nsf.org.

-We offer a number of testing packages for the private well owner.
+We offer several testing packages for the private well owner.
 From a basic bacteriological analysis to a more comprehensive set of analyses.

-These custom analyses packages are designed around the most common analytical requests received from clients.
-It should be noted however, that no amount of testing will guarantee the absolute safety of your drinking water.
+These custom analysis packages are designed around the most common analytical requests received from clients.
+It should be noted, however, that no amount of testing will guarantee the absolute safety of your drinking water.
 What is required, is a thorough understanding of the circumstances affecting your source water.

 Both the EPA and CDC have an exceptional wealth of information on Drinking Water Quality information at their Web sites.